CloudyOasis/xhlp/readme.md

-# XHLP : compile files, delete the resulting binaries, with only one command.
+# xhlp : compile files, delete the resulting binaries, with only one command (a homemade script)

 ## **DISCLAIMER** : this is a personal project and is only public so i can show it to my friends.
 It is in no way officially supported.